-(c) Lessor shall not have any obligation, responsibility or liability to pay all or any part of the premiums for such "master" or "blanket" liability insurance policy.
-If any lesses of an agricultural lot or residential lot in the Wainhole Agricultural Park and Residential Lots Subdivision shall fail, refuse or neglect to pay such lessee's prorate share of the annual Hability insurance premium, such lessee's prorate share shall be prorated among all lessees.
-Lessor may increase or decrease the estimated sum which Lessee has agreed to pay for liability insurance.

-(d) Lessor shall not have any obligation, responsibility or liability to find any new or replacement "master" or "blanket" liability insurance policy if any then existing "master" or "blanket" liability insurance shall be terminated, canceled or not renewed.
-If any "master" or "blanket" liability insurance policy shall be terminated, canceled or not renewed.
-Lessee shall be responsible for providing Lessee's own liability insurance coverage pursuant to the requirements under this Lease.

-(e) Lessor shall not have any duty, responsibility or liability for damages or any other relief to a lessee or any third party with respect to the amount, coverage or policy limits of any "master" or "blanket" liability insurance policy.
-Lessee may obtain any additional, excess or umbrella liability insurance for Lessee's benefit and protection.

-(f) Lessor is not and shall not be deemed to be an insurer, co-insurer or indemnitor with respect to any claim, liability, damages of any kind or nature, including any damages.
-Lessor shall not be liable to Lessee or any third party if the coverage or policy limits of such "master" or "blanket" liability insurance policy shall not cover in whole or in part any particular less or claim, including the defense of any claim.

-(g) If Lessee shall fail, refuse or neglect to pay Lessee's prorate share of the estimated annual premium for liability insurance or any additional assessments for liability insurance premiums, including any additional assessments to pay the premiums of other lessees who shall have failed, refused or neglected to pay all or part of their prorate share of premiums for liability insurance, Lessee shall be in default under this Lease.
+- (c) Lessor shall not have any obligation, responsibility or liability to pay all or any part of the premiums for such "master" or "blanket" liability insurance policy.
+If any lessee of an agricultural lot or residential lot in the Walahole Agricultural Park and Residential Lots Subdivision shall fail, refuse or neglect to pay such lessee's prorate abare of the annual Hability insurance premium, such lessee's prorate share shall be prorated among all lessees.
+Lessor may increase or decrease the estimated sum which Lessee has agreed to pay for liability insurance. - (d) Lessor shall not have any obligation, responsibility or liability to find any new or replacement "master" or "blanket" liability insurance policy if any then existing "master" or "blanket" liability insurance shall be terminated, canceled or not renewed.
+If any "master" or "blanket" liability insurance policy shall be terminated, canceled or not renewed, Lessee shall be responsible for providing Lessee's own liability insurance coverage pursuant to the requirements under this Lease. - (e) Lessor shall not have any duty, responsibility or liability for damages or any other relief to a lessee or any third party with respect to the amount, coverage or policy limits of any "master" or "blanket" liability insurance policy.
+Lessee may obtain any additional, excess or umbrella liability insurance for Lessee's benefit and protection. - (f) Lessor is not and shall not be deemed to be an insurer, co-insurer or indemnitor with respect to any claim, liability, damages of any kind or nature, including any damages.
+Lessor shall not be liable to Lessee or any third party if the coverage or pollcy limits of such "master" or "blanket" liability insurance policy shall not cover in whole or in part any particular loss or claim, including the defense of any claim. - (g) If Lessee shall fail, refuse or neglect to pay Lessee's prorata share of the estimated annual premium for liability insurance or any additional assessments for liability insurance premiums, including any additional assessments to pay the premiums of other lessees who shall have failed, refused or neglected to pay all or part of their prorata share of premiums for liability insurance, Lessee shall be in default under this Lease.
 Any amount which Lessee shall fail, refuse or neglect to pay shall bear interest at the simple annual rate of 12% until fully paid.
 The interest collected shall be applied to reduce the premium for such "master" or "blanket" liability insurance policy.

-Walabole Agricultural Lot Lease

-Weishole Agricultural Park and Residential Lot Subdivision Agricultural Lot Ground Lease
+Waiahole Agricultural Park and Residential Lot Subdivision Agricultural Lot Ground Lease

 LESSOR:

+LEGISORC
-APPROVED AS TO FORM: John Wong, Esq.
-Deputy Attorney General

-HOUSING FINANCE AND DEVELOPMENT CORPORATION
+APPROVED AS TO FORM: HOUSING FINANCE AND DEVELOPM CORPORATION ENT

+Ceslis.

-Â 1 ROY S. OSHIRO By: Its: Executive Director
+John Wong, Esq.
+Deputy Attorney General By: ROY S. OSHIRO Its: Executive Director

-STATE OF HAWAII
+STATE OF HAWAII i -

+) BS.

-CITY AND COUNTY OF HONOLULU
+CITY AND COUNTY OF HONOLULU ) - X

-On this day of JUN 0 1 1998, before me appeared ROY S. OSHIRO, to me personally known, who, being by me duly sworn, did say that he is the Executive Director of HOUSING FINANCE AND DEVELOPMENT CORPORATION, a public body and a body corporate and politic of the State of Hawaii; that the foregoing instrument was signed in behalf of said corporation by authority of its Board of Directors; and said ROY S. OSHIRO acknowledged said instrument to be the free act and deed of said corporation.
+On this day of ore me appeared

+ROY S. OSHIRO, to me personally known, who Director of HOUSING FINANCE AND DEVEL and politic of the State of Hawaii; that the foreg authority of its Board of Directors; and said RO' and deed of said corporation.
+OPMENT CORPORATION, a public body an oing instrument was signed in behalf of said d a body corporate corporation by

+1.5

+1 × 1 RO Crowdu

-( O Crowdu Notary Public, State of Hawaii
+Notary Public, State of Hawaii

-My commission expires
+My commission expires 18.2001

-Walabole Agricultural Loi Lease
+Walahole Agricultural lot Lease